Ford extended warranty: cost, coverage and plans

 • Emergency travel expense reimbursement of up to $1,000 within the first five days after each occurrence

-• Rental vehicle benefits, including up to $60 per day for up to 10 days per occurrence
+• Rental vehicle benefits with up to $60 per day for up to 10 days per occurrence

-Overall, Ford’s Extended Service Plan benefits are some of the most generous we’ve seen on a factory extended warranty — especially considering that they extend down to the cheapest PowertrainCARE plan.
+Overall, Ford’s ESP benefits are among the most generous we’ve seen on a factory extended warranty — especially since they apply even to the cheapest PowertrainCARE plan.

-For perspective, other reputable benefit programs offer $500 of emergency travel expense reimbursement, and Ford doubles that.
-Also, most factory extended warranties we’ve seen only offer $35 per day in rental car reimbursement and only for five days (a benefit worth $180).
+For perspective, other reputable benefit programs offer $500 of emergency travel expense reimbursement, but Ford doubles that.
+Also, most factory extended warranties we’ve seen only offer $35 per day in rental car reimbursement for five days (a benefit worth $180).
 Ford, on the other hand, offers $60 per day for 10 days, making the benefit worth $600.

 Ford extended warranty plans

-• PowertrainCARE covers 29 components across four component groups: engine, transmission, rear-wheel drive and front-wheel drive.
+• PowertrainCARE covers 29 components across four groups: engine, transmission, rear-wheel drive and front-wheel drive.

-• BaseCARE covers 84 components across nine component groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension, electrical, and air conditioning and heating.
+• BaseCARE covers 84 components across nine groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension and electrical plus air conditioning and heating.

-• ExtraCARE covers 113 components across 10 component groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension, electrical, air conditioning and heating and high tech.
+• ExtraCARE covers 113 components across 10 groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension, electrical and high tech plus air conditioning and heating.

 Ford EV plans are essentially direct copies of its gas/hybrid plans, minus the PowertrainCARE option.
 You can see a specific list of parts by downloading each plan's brochure from Ford.